IshayuMahendra/DatabaseApp/README.txt

 Non-trivial feature information:
   The non-trivial feature that Khan added is the Trending Hashtags System, which identifies and displays the top 5 most frequently used hashtags by querying the database and updating the UI dynamically.

+New Feature: Trending Hashtags

+  This feature adds a Trending Hashtags page that displays the top 5 most used hashtags across all posts.
+It helps users see what topics are currently popular on the platform.

+Access:
+  Visit http://localhost:8081/trending to view the trending list.

+Implementation:

+  UI: trending.mustache : shows hashtags with their usage counts.

+  Controller: TrendingController.java : handles /trending requests and passes data to the view.

+  Service: TrendingService.java : retrieves top hashtags from the database.

+  SQL/Schema: Added a hashtags table